olliemcdonald/SIApop/README.md

 **Windows:**

 Install [Cygwin](https://cygwin.com) along with the gcc-g++, gsl, gsl-devel, and make packages and their dependencies.
+Navigate to the SIApop directory and run

+    make

-The library and include paths in the Makefile should be changed to
+If an error occurs, the library and include paths in the Makefile may need to be changed to

     LPATH:= /usr/lib
     INC:= /usr/include

-Navigate to the SIApop directory and run

-    make

 Using SIApop